sbt tips and tricks

 Useful for providing additional information about your project, and dependencies in particular:

-• sbt-dependency-check - checks if your dependencies might have some vulnerabilities you should be aware of (uses OWASP list).
+• sbt-dependency-check - checks whether your dependencies might have some vulnerabilities you should be aware of (uses the OWASP list).

-• sbt-dependency-update - easily check if some of your dependencies can be updated,
+• sbt-dependency-update - easily check whether some of your dependencies can be updated.

-• sbt-dependency-graph - can visualize dependency graph.
-I use dependencyBrowseGraph quite often to check what transitive dependencies were introduced by that small little library and dependencyStats to see how much it actually affected the fat JAR’s size,
+• sbt-dependency-graph - can visualize the dependency graph.
+I use dependencyBrowseGraph quite often to check what transitive dependencies were introduced by that small library and dependencyStats to see how much it affected the fat JAR’s size.

 • sbt-stats - for checking how much code I wrote (not useful, but pleasant).

-Sometimes you want to run program which exits.
-And does some cleanup on program shutdown.
-And you cannot rely on sbt-revolver because it happens in console.
+Sometimes you want to run a program that exits and does some cleanup on program shutdown, and you cannot rely on sbt-revolver because it happens in the console.

 fork := true // run program in forked JVM - so exiting it won't kill sbt